Homepage

 By LandBy Sea

-All TravellersCalculate the total time of a land journey by combining: the travel time to reach Assyria's border (above), the time to cross the longitude of Assyria (in the Size and Travel section of Assyria's Land page) and Phoenicia (in the Size and Travel section of Phoenicia's Land page) to the K'm't border.2 weeks
+All TravellersCalculate the total time by combining: the travel time to reach Assyria's border (above), the time to cross the latitude of Assyria (in the Size and Travel section of Assyria's Land page) and the longitude of Phoenicia (in the Size and Travel section of Phoenicia's Land page) to the K'm't border.From the Assyrian Coast

 WalkingHorseback / Chariot